Gigaloader/WXR_Magnitude_10_Firmware/README.md

 9. Done!

-FYI: Linear-Advance value for PLA is "K 0.0715" and needs to be set via start G-code in Slicer.
+FYI: Linear-Advance value for PLA is "K 0.0715" and needs to be set via start G-code in your Slicer.
 Every fillament type has a slightly different value.
 Print profiles for Prusa Slicer will follow.